sogeuni/contents/abs/introduction/starting-off-with-a-sha-bang.md

 > fi
 > ```
 >
 > Many times, you will write a script that carries out one particular task.
 The first script in this chapter is an example.
 Later, it might occur to you to generalize the script to do other, similar tasks.
-Replacing the literal ("hard-wired") constants by variables is a step in that direction, as is replacing repetitive code blocks by [[functions#^FUNCTIONREF|functions]].
+Replacing the literal ("hard-wired") constants by variables is a step in that direction, as is replacing repetitive code blocks by [[functions|functions]].

 ## Invoking the script